knightsUCF/City-Builder-Architects-Production/README.md

 # City-Builder-Architects-Production

+# Old Stuff

+Magic of Brass Birmingham

+- contained art in box

+- building upgrades, like technology, sequential

+- networks of production

+- likeable avatars, and different ones to choose from

+- markets we can sell goods to, if the demand is there

+- first time when you have no networks you can place your resource anywhere, but then have to connect next to networks

+- costs money to place anything

+- then the resource generates things for you, per turn

+- the market then can buy what you're producing right away, if there is space / demand, and then the market pays you the going price

+- can establish a link  as an action

+- at the end of the action draw up to 11 cards

+- final step is getting income

+Architects of the West Kingdom

+- intro: "Players will need to collect raw materials, hire apprecentices and keep and a watchful eye on their workforce."

+- placing worker at different buildings generates different resources

+- need money to recruit apprecentices, might need not just money but a combination of resources and or requirements

+- also have different choices of different workers to recruit, more dimensional worker recruitment

+- Resources: "Clay, Wood, Stone, Silver, Gold, Marble"

+- have lots of different resources

+MAKE THE TOY FIRST

+TO UNDERSTAND A GAME'S PLAY UNDERSTAND THE ECONOMY

+START BY IDENTIFYING RESOURCES

+Abstract Resources

+- time
+- research upgrades
+- character skills

+Concrete Resources

+- capital
+- mining resources
+    - gold
+    - electricity (energy)
+    - nuclear energy
+    - food (grocery market)

+- building abilities
+- trading market acquired resources
+-

+Basic Resource List

+- Capital
+- Energy (power plants)
+- Food (grocery markets)
+- Water (water filtering plant)
+- Entertainment (all sorts of builldings contribute)
+- Work (workplaces that can hire workers)
+- Market Resources (tradable)

+Worker Investment

+Capturing Workers

+- recruitment
+- differement methods of recruitment to spice up gameplay

+Character Employment

+- To get the mechanics right you must build them
+- build prototypes and iterate as much as you can
+- ask power games to break game
+- players have to adapt and switch between strategies as the game progresses

+Game Mechanicss

+Transactions

+- collected, consumed, traded

+Tokens

+- not limited to just money

+Deriving Gameplay

+- economy
+- tactics (maneuvering)
+- strategy (long term)
+- social dynamics

+Economy

+- power ups
+- collectibles
+- lives

+Economy Resources

+- health
+- skill
+- experience
+- money
+- goods
+- services (characters can offer unique services that are like power ups, which can also be temporary)

+All Economies Revolve Around the Flow of Resources

+- Money
+- Energy
+- Time
+- Unit's under player's control
+- Items
+- Power Ups
+- Enemies

+Not all resourc es are under player's control (time)

+Decrypto
+Sheriff of Nottingham
+Kemet
+Food Chain Magnate
+Infinity

 # Game Titles

 - like Castles of Ludvig, can do a title such as: Cities of X, there have to be many possibilities here